Chiranjit-Mukherjee/code-20210227-cmukherjee/README.md

 "python3 bmi_index.py -i data.json -o csv / xls"

 For clarification of the format of the .json file of patient's records a data.json file has been added as sample.

+# Testing
+For testing a script "test_scrpt.py" has been added, which will generate a "sample.json" file and compare the output result with desired result.